 - 2 Tbsp unsalted butter, melted

-- Toss the cracker crumbs with the melted butter until well mixed.
+- Toss the cracker crumbs in a bowl with the melted butter until well mixed.
 Set aside.

 - Put the chicken tenders and the bay leaf in a saucepan and cover with cold water.
 Bring to a boil over medium high heat.
-Just when the water boils, turn off the heat and cover the pan.
+When the water just comes to a boil, turn off the heat and cover the pan.
 Let sit for 20 minutes.

-- Cook the egg noodles in plenty of salted boiling water until they are just barely tender, in other words, par cook them, they will finish cooking in the oven.
+- Meanwhile, cook the egg noodles in plenty of salted boiling water until they are just barely tender.
+In other words, par cook them, they will finish cooking in the oven.
 Drain and set aside.

 - Melt the butter in a medium saucepan and whisk in the flour.
 Whisk for a minute, without letting the mixture brown.